Consumer finance startup Acorns to go public in over $2 bln SPAC deal

 May 27 (Reuters) - Acorns Grow Inc said on Thursday it was going public through a merger with blank-check company Pioneer Merger Corp PACX.O in a deal valuing the savings and investing app at about $2.2 billion.

-Acorns Grow will receive cash proceeds of over $450 million from the deal, which includes a private placement at $10 per share from investors including Declaration Partners, Greycroft, TPG's global impact investing platform and BlackRock Inc BLK.N.
+The merged entity will receive cash proceeds of over $450 million from the deal, which includes a private placement at $10 per share from investors such as Declaration Partners, Greycroft, TPG and BlackRock Inc BLK.N.

-Launched in late 2014, California-based Acorns helps consumers invest in stocks and bonds and operates on a subscription-based model that has four million subscribers in the United States.
+Launched in late 2014, Acorns helps users invest in stocks and bonds and operates on a subscription-based model.
+It has four million subscribers in the United States.

+The Irvine, California-based company counts digital payments giant PayPal PYPL.O, BlackRock and Comcast Corp CMCSA.O among its investors.
+It also has a partnership with Comcast-owned CNBC to produce content aimed at financial literacy.

-Its merger with special-purpose acquisition company (SPAC) Pioneer Merger, which raised about $403 million in an initial public offering earlier this year, comes after a lull in blank-check dealmaking activity due to increased regulatory scrutiny and saturated investor appetite.
+Shares of Pioneer Merger were up nearly 3.6% on Thursday.
+The special-purpose acquisition company (SPAC) raised about $403 million in an initial public offering earlier this year.

-SPACs are shell companies that raise funds via a listing to acquire a private company with the purpose of taking it public, allowing such targets to sidestep a traditional IPO.
+SPACs are shell companies that raise funds via a listing to acquire a private company to take it public, allowing such targets to sidestep a traditional IPO.

+The merger comes at a time of relative lull in the blank-check dealmaking space as concerns rise that SPACs have taken many companies, often loss-making or even those without revenue, public at high valuations.

+Increased regulatory scrutiny has also played a role in slowing what has been Wall Street’s biggest gold rush in recent years, with the U.S. Securities and Exchange Commission opening up an inquiry into the frenzy.

 ((Eva.Mathews@thomsonreuters.com;))